Mara-Li/obsidian-canvas-css-class/README.md

 # Installation

-- Install the plugin using the community plugin manager (not yet available)
+- Install the plugin using the community plugin manager
 - Using [BRAT](https://github.com/TfTHacker/obsidian42-brat) using this link : `https://github.com/Lisandra-dev/obsidian-canvas-css-class`

 ---